-Shawnee Daniels-Sykes, PhD, Professor of Theology and Ethics at Mount Mary University with join the SJU community for a learning community with faculty, a classroom visit, meeting with students, and a reflection dinner.
-Dr. Daniels-Sykes will speak about her experience developing and teaching a course on African American Religious Thought and how she worked to create safe spaces for students to have difficult conversations.
+Shawnee Daniels-Sykes, PhD, Professor of Theology and Ethics at Mount Mary University with join the SJU community to speak about her experience developing and teaching a course on African American Religious Thought.
+Dr. Daniels-Sykes will discuss how she worked to create safe spaces for students to have difficult conversations.
 Through the lens of Catholic Social Teaching, she will also be speaking about overcoming unconscious racial bias, structural racism, and dismantling white privilege.

 Tuesday, October 8th, 7 pm, Foley Center